goboomtown/cloud-sdk-android/README.md

 ## Getting Started
 To get started:
  - Clone this repository
- - Import as a Gradle project to your IDE
+ - Follow the *Example Usage* section to import the module into your existing Android project
  - Generate API keys from the Boomtown Admin Portal
- - Configure the API keys in `Constants`
+ - Configure the API keys in `ApiExample`
  - Review examples in `ApiExample`

 ## API Key Generation